Crises of Communication: Sustainability and Trumpism

 Part I: A Crisis of Non-Communication

 The climate crisis, however, does not ‘belong’ to any one system.
 Instead it spans across systems but is refracted through each one’s unique code.
 No single system can comprehensively address the crisis because its complexity exceeds the logic of any one system’s operations.
+The climate crisis is precisely so problematic for the communication network we call society because each system deals with its environment by reducing the environment’s complexity.
 Furthermore, there is essentailly no climate communcation ‘happening’, because (to the best of my knowledge) there is no social system that operates on a code that leads to the observation of the climate or the earth’s ecosystem.
 One might step in and argue that science certainly observes the climate but that is not really the case if we use Luhmann’s definiton of observation and communication.
 Science, despite its close engagement with ecological and climate issues, operates on a fundamentally different basis than a (hypothetical) climate-focused system.
-While many scientists care very much about the climate and the survival of human beings, science operates under the ‘truth/falshood’ distinction.
-Its observation of the climate does not directly lead to climate or political activism, or an economic transformation but to more ‘truth/falshood’ distinction; to research and funding opportunities and the building up of reputation.
+While many scientists care very much about the climate and the survival of human beings, science operates under the truth/falshood distinction.
+Its observation of the climate does not directly lead to climate or political activism, or an economic transformation but to more truth/falshood distinction; to research and funding opportunities and the building up of reputation.
+In fact, some scientist such as Ulf Büntgen are concerned about scholars who are at the same time activists because they might damage the operation of science (Büntgen, 2024), others argue against these worries (van Eck et al., 2024).
+From a system’s viewpoint, we should not attribute to much influence to the individual since, again, there is no individual within society.
+Science can ‘use’ the respective psychic system as well as activism.
+At the same time, while activsim cannot steer science, science digest/observes activism by its own operations to preserve its operating.

 Similarly, the political system interprets the climate crisis through its own operational code of power/non-power, using it as an opportunity to gain influence and public support.
-For example, in Germany, the Green Party views the climate crisis as a platform to expand its political reach and advocate for environmental policies that resonate with their voter base.
-Other parties, however, may leverage the crisis in the opposite direction, appealing to constituents who prioritize economic stability over environmental reform.
+For example, in Germany, the Green Party views the climate crisis as a platform to expand its political reach.
+They advocate for environmental policies that resonate with their voter base.
+However, they (as a system, not as individuals) do this to gain power and not to solve the climate crisis.
+Other parties may leverage the crisis in the opposite direction, appealing to constituents who prioritize economic stability over environmental reform.
 Yet, even if the Green Party succeeds in passing policies aimed at accelerating economic transformation, it cannot directly control whether the economic system will fully implement these changes.
 This limitation arises because each system—politics and the economy—operates autonomously according to its own logic.
 For politics to dictate economic outcomes would imply that the political system could override the economy’s fundamental payment/non-payment distinction, which, according to Luhmann, is structurally impossible.
-Note that this is not a critique of the members of the Green Party which might very much care and belief in the values they display.
-We do not consider individuals or people but systems.
+Note that this is not a critique of the members of the Green Party which might very much care and belief in the values they display—they might be honestly invested in how they are being observed.
+I do not consider individuals or people but systems.

 The climate crisis illustrates how structurally coupled systems face limits in their coordination.
 Each system’s response to climate issues is conditioned by its own operations, preventing unified action despite the existential threat posed by the destabilizing climate.
 As Luhmann’s theory reveals, social systems are inherently self-referential and cannot simply ‘combine’ their functions.
 Thus, the climate crisis may persist without cohesive action precisely because no system is structured to address an issue that transcends its operational boundaries.
-In fact, if systems cross boundaries, we call it corruption, for example when the economy system pays for a football goal or for a law.
+In fact, if systems cross boundaries, we call it corruption, for example when the economy system pays for a football goal or for a law or if a scientist makes false claims to strengthen a certain political ideology.

 This fragmentation of responsibility means that no single system is inherently designed to address global, cross-cutting issues like the climate crisis.
 Each system approaches climate issues only insofar as they relate to its own logic: